ROLE

 A well-deserved dinner with the team after launching a feature :D

-There were SO many cards in the office.
-It was fascinating to see.
+There were SO many trading cards in the office.
+Some worth $1,000!

 Collaboration moves design forward